tinkerlev/Nuvai/CONTRIBUTING.md

 ## 📋 Contribution Guidelines

-- Create a separate branch for each contribution.
+* Create a separate branch for each contribution.

   ```bash
   git checkout -b feature/your-feature-name
   ```
-- Write clear and descriptive commit messages.
+* Write clear and descriptive commit messages.
-- Keep your code clean and well-documented.
+* Keep your code clean and well-documented.
-- Wherever possible, add tests to validate your changes.
+* Wherever possible, add tests to validate your changes.
-- Be respectful and collaborate openly — we’re building this together.
+* Be respectful and collaborate openly — we’re building this together.

 Before submitting a Pull Request, please make sure:

-- Your code runs without errors.
+* Your code runs without errors.
-- It follows basic formatting and code style.
+* It follows basic formatting and code style.
-- Any related Issues are referenced (e.g., `Closes #123`).
+* Any related Issues are referenced (e.g., `Closes #123`).

+> If you're reporting a security issue, please follow our [Security Policy](./SECURITY.md) instead of creating a public issue.

 ---